 The 250,000 items displayed here include the best items related to food and cooking.

-The Federal Hill is no different, and you can taste sumptuous delicacies at the many delicious Italian restaurants found here.
+You can taste sumptuous delicacies at the many delicious Italian restaurants found here.

 You can sit around with your cappuccino and relax to your heart's content.